gavinmacaulay/SphereTS/README.md

 pip install spherets
 ```

-and run the GUI from a termainal (type `spherets`) to get the main window:
+and run the GUI from a terminal (type `spherets`) to get the main window:

 ![main](docs/main%20screen.png "Main screen")